Jaseci-Labs/jaseci/docs/docs/docs/development/jaseci_ai_kit/jac_nlp/sentiment.md

 ## Actions

-Module `sentiment` implemented for analysing the sentiment in a given list of text.
+Module `sentiment` implemented for analyzing the sentiment in a given list of text.
 This module accepts as input a set of sentences.

 - `texts` - (list of strings) list of input text documents.